quang-do-se/aws-certs/devops/tmp/study.md

   - **Config Configuration Item Change** vs. **Config Rules Compliance Change**

 - SNS Topic is used for the whole Config (for operational insights).
 There is no SNS notification at Rule level.
 You should use `CloudWatch Events` for Rules.

+- You can develop custom rules by associate each custom rule with an AWS Lambda function.

 ----------